neil-ca/graphql-react-typescript/README.md

 # graphql-react-typescript

-Fullstack in react and graphQL :smile: aw
+Fullstack in react and graphQL :smile: